lllbbbyyy/Compass/readme.md

-# Compass: Mapping and Hardware Exploration of LLM Inference Workloads on Multi-Chiplet Accelerators
+# Compass: Co-Exploration of Mapping and Hardware for Multi-Chiplet Accelerators Targeting LLM Inference Service Workloads

 ---